curl/everything-curl/libcurl/drive/multi-socket.md

 ### timer_callback

-The application is in control and will wait for socket activity.
-But even without socket activity there will be things libcurl needs to do.
+The application is in control and waits for socket activity.
+But even without socket activity there are things libcurl needs to do.
 Timeout things, calling the progress callback, starting over a retry or failing a transfer that takes too long, etc. To make that work, the application must also make sure to handle a single-shot timeout that libcurl sets.

 libcurl sets the timeout with the timer_callback